Sunday, 28 December 2025

 Look here, he said.

-This one is called Peace.
+This one's called Peace.

 People came from neighbouring villages